Best CRM Software for Restoration Companies

 However, it is important to understand what Xactimate is and is not.
 It is an estimating tool, not a comprehensive CRM.
 While it has basic claim tracking, you will still need a separate system for lead capture, customer communication, multi-stage project management, and marketing.

 Starting at $199+ per month (often higher with required add-ons), Xactimate is a necessary cost for insurance-focused restoration contractors.
-But plan to budget for additional tools to handle CRM, emergency dispatch, and lead generation.
+Plan to budget for additional tools to handle CRM, emergency dispatch, and lead generation.
 Many restoration companies pair Xactimate with FlashCrafter or JobNimbus to get complete coverage.

 JobNimbus: Solid Project Management for Small Teams